GiulianaPola/select_repeats/README.md

 ## 10/05/2022 (1.4.2)
 - fix when checking for the existence of the input file or folder
 - fix to ignore the -r and -s parameters if they are not given

+## 24/05/2022 (1.5.0)
+- changing the -i parameter to -in
+- replacement of the -r parameter with -ir and -er